pgjdbc/pgjdbc/docs/content/documentation/use.md

 * **`sslpassword (`*String*`)`**\
 If provided will be used by ConsoleCallbackHandler

+* **`sslResponseTimeout (`*Integer*`)`**\
+Time in milliseconds to wait for a response after requesting an SSL encrypted connection from the server.
+If this is greater than the current connectTimeout then connectTimeout will be used.
+Default is 5000ms

 * **`protocolVersion (`*int*`)`**\
 The driver supports the V3 frontend/backend protocols.
 The V3 protocol was introduced in 7.4 and the driver will by default try to connect using the V3 protocol.